websanco/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/installing-liferay/installing-liferay-on-an-application-server/installing-on-websphere.md

 ### Removing the `secureSessionCookie` Tag

 In the same profile, delete a problematic `secureSessionCookie` tag that can cause DXP startup errors.
-Note that this is just a default setting; once DXP is installed, you should tune it appropriately based on your usage.
+Note, this is just a default setting; once DXP is installed, tune WebSphere appropriately based on your usage.

 In `[Install Location]/WebSphere/AppServer/profiles/your-profile/config/cells/your-cell/cell.xml`, delete the `secureSessionCookie` tag containing `xmi:id="SecureSessionCookie_1"`.